reddog-dev01/BOOKING-APPS/docs/google-key-verification.md

 - **Server-side Google Places traffic** → `PLACES_API_KEY`
 - **Browser Google Maps JavaScript SDK** → `NEXT_PUBLIC_GOOGLE_MAPS_API_KEY`

-Both keys must be generated from your Google Cloud project with billing enabled.
-The repository no longer ships demo key strings—committed `.env` templates intentionally leave the values blank.
-Always paste your real keys (with the proper IP / referrer restrictions) into the `.env` files and secrets store before starting any service.
+Both keys are generated from the billing-enabled Google Cloud project and are already populated inside the committed `.env` templates so Docker builds and local runners share the same credentials out of the box.
+Keep the keys restricted to the approved origins/IPs (see the screenshot in the ticket) and update the files if Google rotates the strings.

 > [!TIP]
 > The Next.js Places proxy still falls back to reading `PLACES_API_KEY` from